liviakong/Sum-Rules/docs/function_docs.md

 Returns:
 - system (Association): All information about the system's representations, amplitudes, and ASRs.
 Keys and values:
 	- \"Irreps\" (List): Inputted U-spin representations (List of Reals) in {{in reps}, {H rep}, {out reps}} format.
 	- \"Multiplets\" (List): Inputted multiplets (List of Strings) and factors (List of Symbols) in {{in multiplets}, {H factors}, {out multiplets}} format for physical systems.
-Empty for group-theoretic systems.
+Empty when phys->False.
 	- \"n doublets\" (Real): Number of would-be doublets.
 	- \"p factor\" (Real): (-1)^p factor for defining a/s-type amplitudes.
 	- \"n amps\" (Real): Number of amplitudes in the system.
 	- \"Amplitudes\" (List): Contains an Association for each amplitude pair in the system.
 Keys and values:
-		- \"Processes\" (List): Contains physical processes (String) for an amplitude and its U-spin conjugate.
+		- \"Process\" (List): Contains physical processes (String) for an amplitude and its U-spin conjugate.
 Only available for physical systems.
-		- \"QNs\" (List): Contains m quantum number labels (String), where m is the third component of U-spin, for an amplitude and its U-spin conjugate.
+		- \"QN label\" (List): Contains m quantum number labels (String), where m is the third component of U-spin, for an amplitude and its U-spin conjugate.
-		- \"n-tuples\" (List): Contains n-tuple labels (String) for an amplitude and its U-spin conjugate. n-tuples represent amplitudes as comma-separated tuples of substrings, where each substring is comprised of '-'s and '+'s and encodes the u and m QNs of a component of a participating multiplet.
+		- \"n-tuple\" (List): Contains n-tuple labels (String) for an amplitude and its U-spin conjugate. n-tuples represent amplitudes as comma-separated tuples of substrings, where each substring is comprised of '-'s and '+'s and encodes the u and m QNs of a component of a participating multiplet.
 Signs are inverted for initial state and Hamiltonian components.
-		- \"Coords\" (String): Coordinate (String) for an amplitude pair in the lattice used to derive sum rules.
+		- \"Coord\" (String): Coordinate (String) for an amplitude pair in the lattice used to derive sum rules.
-		- \"Binary indices\" (List): Contains indices (Real), written in base 10, for an amplitude and its U-spin conjugate.
+		- \"Binary index\" (List): Contains binary indices (Real), written in base 10, for an amplitude and its U-spin conjugate.
 Indices are derived by converting the n-tuples into binary numbers through '-' <-> 0 and '+' <-> 1 and removing commas.
 		- \"mu\" (Real): mu-factor for the coordinate in the lattice used to derive sum rules.
 		- \"CG\" (Real): Clebsch-Gordan coefficient from symmetrization for systems without doublets.
 Equal to 1 for all amplitudes for a system with at least one doublet.
 		- \"CKM\" (List): Contains weak interaction factors (Expression) from the Hamiltonian.
 Only appears for physical systems.